Simple API Integration

 """

-Log transaction details for PCI compliance audit
+Log transaction particulars for PCI compliance audit

 """